Blog » How to Create a SKU: Essential Inventory Guide

 Compose the Middle Section

 The middle section is needed for further identification as it provides additional data about the product.
-When people look at the middle section, they find color, type, size, and other characteristics.
-You can also add individual characteristics that belong to a specific product.
+When people look at the middle section, they find color, type, size, manufacturer or other characteristic that adds value or has importance.
+Always keep in mind that you different products will have different characteristics.
+And example would be a Blue T-Shirt you may use "T-BLU" and for red tea cups you may use : "TC-RED".

 Add a Sequential Number

 As we mentioned the SKU number consists of letters and numbers.
-After putting letters to the combination, add a simple sequential number.
-Start from “001” and proceed to further numbers to track everything you have in stock.
-Usually, retailers identify long-term items with lower numbers, which means they should be sold as soon as possible.
+After putting letters to the combination, you may want to add a simple sequential number to aid in sorting or differentiating products.
+If you have multiple blue T-Shirts you may want to identify them as "T-BLU-001" and "T-BLU-002".
+Starting with “001” and proceed to additional sequential numbers to track everything you want to sell or have in stock.

 Add SKU to the Inventory Management System